OctopusDeploy/docs/src/pages/integrations/ravendb/ravendb-smuggler-move-data-between-databases.md

 layout: src/layouts/Default.astro
 pubDate: 2015-11-15
 title: 'RavenDB - Smuggler - Move Data Between Databases'
+description: >-
-description: 'To move data directly between two instances (or different databases in the same instance) using the between option introduced in Smuggler version 3.'
+To move data directly between two instances (or different databases in the same instance) using the between option introduced in Smuggler version 3.
 navMenu: false
 # Set to true when launched
 navSitemap: false